 Security and Privacy

-AirTag communications are end-to-end encrypted through Apple's Find My protocol.
-No one, including Apple, can see your tag's location except you.
-The system also includes anti-stalking protections.
-If an unknown AirTag travels with you, your iPhone alerts you.
-Android users can detect unwanted AirTags through the cross-platform detection standard Apple developed with Google.
+AirTag communications are end-to-end encrypted through Apple’s Find My protocol — no one, including Apple, can see your tag’s location except you.
+The system also includes anti-stalking protections: if an unknown AirTag travels with you, your iPhone alerts you, and Android users can detect unwanted AirTags through the cross-platform detection standard Apple developed with Google.

 For personal item tracking, AirTag’s privacy protections are more mature and standardized than anything in the general RFID world.
 For enterprise asset management, RFID security can be configured to match the sensitivity of the data being tracked.